Environmental Sustainability – Meaning, Examples and Importance

 Step 2: Know which ecosystem services are relevant to your business

-Researchers have identified 24 ecosystem services that the environment offers to humans; they’re shown in the figure below.
-Your business will depend on and affect many of them, but not equally.
+Your business will depend on these ecosystem services and affect many of them, but not equally.

 To understand which ecosystem services are most relevant to your business activities and how your work impacts those ecosystem services, first learn about the ecosystem(s) you operate in.
 You can seek help from a local environmentally-oriented non-profit, environmental consultants, or even university researchers.